 Over the years, the Catholic Church has made important contributions to the development of society.
 The first missionaries, priests and religious who arrived in Singapore helped established churches, schools, hospitals and several social and community welfare services.
 Today, there are around 360,000 Catholics spread out among 32 parish churches throughout the island.
 Catholics comprise about 5.7% of the population.

 Opus Dei as an institution of the Catholic Church joins the Archdiocese of Singapore in celebration of this year’s 200 years of Catholicism.
+A series of talks and activities mark this celebration.
 Opus Dei made its definitive mark in Singapore with the opening of its first centre in October 1982.